EDCD/EDDN/schemas/README-EDDN-schemas.md

 Because the first versions of some schemas were defined when only the CAPI data was available, before Journal files existed, many of the key names chosen in the schemas are based on the equivalent in CAPI data, not Journal events.
-This means ouy MUST rename many of the keys from Journal events to match the schemas.
+This means you MUST rename many of the keys from Journal events to match the schemas.

 EDDN is intended to transport generic data not specific to any particular Cmdr